SakanaAI/fugu/README.md

 ## Support

-For issues or bugs while using Sakana Fugu, please email a description of the problem, the relevant logs, and your environment details to fugu-support@sakana.ai.
+Please contact us at https://fugu.sakana.ai for issues or bugs while using Sakana Fugu.